microsoft/spot-ros-wrapper/README.md

 Install VcXsrv: https://sourceforge.net/projects/vcxsrv/

-Add the following to your `.bashrc`
+Add the following to your .bashrc:
 ```
 # Forward GUI windows to vcxsrv
 export DISPLAY=:0